Self (band): 2007–2017: Super Fake Nice and re-issues

 A project titled Super Fake Nice was announced in 2007, initially slated to be the band's sixth full-length studio album.
 Two songs from its recording sessions were published in 2009: "Orchid" and "Monogamy".
-On July 8, 2008, the band released a cover of "Ana Ng" for the They Might Be Giants tribute album Hello Radio: The Songs of They Might Be Giants.
+For his album Lasers, Lupe Fiasco featured Self on the song "State Run Radio", releasing it on March 7, 2011.
 On May 10, 2010, Self released the single "Could You Love Me Now?" alongside a music video, followed by the track "Looks and Money" on November 28, 2011.
 In January 2012, Mahaffey finished building a home studio in Franklin, Tennessee, and began writing and recording more songs.
 Later in the year, Self began working with El Camino Media, an independent label they would later sign to for the project's distribution.

-For his album Lasers, Lupe Fiasco featured Self on the song "State Run Radio", releasing it on March 7, 2011.
 A sold-out reunion show at Exit/In in Nashville was played on December 29, 2012, with Fluid Ounces guitarist Brian Rogers filling Mike Mahaffey's position.

-Self contributed the song "Stranger than Strange" to the compilation Songs for Blake - Embracing Autism on May 13, 2014.
+In January 2014, Subliminal Plastic Motives was re-issued through Fat Possum Records, on vinyl for the first time.
+Celebrating its twentieth anniversary, the band performed the entire album at Gramercy Theater in New York City on January 10.
+Self contributed the song "Stranger than Strange" to the compilation Songs for Blake - Embracing Autism on May 13.
 On July 11, "Runaway" was released as a single for Super Fake Nice, now classed as the band's third EP.
 It additionally received a music video, which placed at number ten on Rolling Stones top 20 music videos of 2014.
 The EP was released on July 29, followed by Self's TV debut on Jimmy Kimmel Live! the next day.

-2014–present: Re-issues and singles

-In January 2014, Subliminal Plastic Motives was re-issued through Fat Possum Records, on vinyl for the first time.
-Celebrating its twentieth anniversary, the band performed the entire album at Gramercy Theater in New York City on January 10.
 For Record Store Day 2015, "Monogamy" and "Could You Love Me Now?" were bundled together and released as a 7-inch vinyl on April 18.

 Later in the year on September 11, El Camino Media re-issued Gizmodgery for its fifteenth anniversary, on vinyl for the first time.
 The label additionally released Ornament & Crime on August 25, 2017, being its first official issue after thirteen years since completion.

-Since 2017, music from Self has been stagnant; in 2022, Matt announced via his Instagram account that he was making new Self music for the first time in nearly 10 years.
-The band released the single "Love You Less" on November 6, 2024.
-On November 29, 2024, he contributed the song "Merry Christmas, Santa" under the pseudonym Elfs to the album Christmas in Space by Cake in Space, a composer collective by Mahaffey.